gordonnl/windwaker.graphics/readme.md

 # Github-hosted markdown blog

-Steps
+### Steps

 1. fork repository
-2. activate github pages
+2. in the settings, activate Github Pages using `/docs` as the source
-3. start writing content
+3. start writing markdown content in the `pages` folder
+    - use `?` suffix for local links to other pages
+    - use `docs/assets` to store assets
+4. Serve `index.html` locally to display markdown dynamically while writing

+### Ready to build?

+4. run `node utils/build.js` to generate html

-custom domain?
+### Custom domain?

-1. change dns on domain to point to github
-2. fork repository
-3. activate github pages
-4. add custom url to pages
+5. under Github Pages settings, add custom url and enforce HTTPS
-5. start writing content